 solely upon the specific virus or spyware that your computer contracts.

 Here are the general differences between these two types of software.

 - Replicate and spread copies of themselves to other systems.

 - Are still most commonly spread by opening an infected email attachment, but

-can also spread to computers that do not have current Operating System patches, especially when a computer is connected to a high speed network.
+can also spread to computers and devices that do not have current Operating System patches, especially when a computer is connected to a high speed network.